Robust Negativity in the Quantum-to-Classical Transition of Kerr Dynamics: Fourth Order Finite Difference Method for Solving a PDE

 \section{Fourth Order Finite Difference Method for Solving a PDE}

 In this section, we elaborate on how the core numerical simulation technique works.
 This numerical recipe is inspired by \cite{stobinska2008wigner} and is one of the standard ways of numerically simulating a differential equation.
-The main idea is to approximate the space derivatives with fourth-order central difference quotients to linearise the differential equation, then solve for time evolution using a two-step implicit method available in MATLAB.
+We also briefly comment on the computational cost of this simulation.